matt-harvey/tabulo/README.md

 => nil
 ```

-Note the used of `.find_each`: we can start printing the table without having to load the
+Note the used of `.find_each`: we can start printing the table without having to load the entire
-entire underlying collection.
-The tradeoff here is that Tabulo requires us to set column
+underlying collection.
+(The cost of supporting this behaviour is that Tabulo requires us to set
-widths up front, rather than adapting to the width of the widest value.
+column widths up front, rather than adapting to the width of the widest value.)

 ## Development